by Ally Beckner on November 17, 2025

 The passage says that Jesus saw their faith.
 Not only the faith of the man on the mat, but the faith of the friends who brought him.
 Their belief carried him when he could not walk.
 Their effort made a difference in his story.

-I’m realizing how much we all need that.
+We all need that.
 I need people who will carry me when I’m weak.
 People who will not leave me lying on my mat.
 People who help me get to Jesus when I’m too tired or overwhelmed or tangled in my own thoughts to get there myself.

 And I need people who will say the hard things, even when it feels uncomfortable.